 A child with disabilities recognized by Section 504 of the 1973 Rehabilitation Act, 29 U.S.C.
 705 et seq., or the Individuals with Disabilities Education Act (IDEA), 20 U.S.C.
 2400 et seq., has a right to all procedures established in the law and accompanying federal and state regulations.
 If the student is identified as a child with disabilities either under the IDEA or Section 504, a determination must be made whether the child's conduct in violating the policy is related to the disability.
 The student's record and master file will reflect the disability and document the determination as to whether the violation is associated with the disability.
-If the violation of the policy is due to the disability recognized by the IDEA or Section 504, procedures for changes in placement must be followed prior to initiating suspensions of greater than ten days.
-Section 504 students who violate the weapons or the drug and alcohol policy are exempt from this determination and are disciplined as non-identified students.
+If the violation of the policy is due to the disability recognized by the IDEA or Section 504, IDEA procedures for changes in placement must be followed prior to initiating suspensions of greater than ten days.